cfye14/GnCD_CourseProject/README.md

 When the script is sourced to the console in R studio, it should output, among other data, the 180x68 'dfAverages'. dfAverages should show as a table in the top left window of RStudio.

-One way to view the text file associated with the project is to do the following:

-1. fileURL <- download.file(url, destfile="./courseProjectAverages.txt",method="curl")

-2. data <- read.table("courseProjectAverages.txt", header=T)

-3. View(data)

 One way to move the run_analysis script into RStudio is to clone the URL for this repo, go to Project>New Project>Version Control>git, paste the URL into Repository URL field, then create project.

 The raw data for the project were downloaded from this zip folder: